The after-mass coffee hour is meant to foster a sense of community and provide an opportunity to meet the Catholics who you see at Mass every day.

 Subscribe & Review On Itunes!

-If you absolutely LOVE the podcast, please consider leaving a review on iTunes or anywhere you stream this podcast!
+If you absolutely LOVE the podcast, please consider subscribing and leaving a review on iTunes or anywhere you stream this podcast!
 The more wonderful reviews we get, the more people we are able to reach and help.
 Thanks and God bless!